WasabiRaptor/Starbecue/README.md

 Place `starbecue.pak` and `starboundSpeciesAnimOverrides.pak` files within `Starbound\mods\`

-if you downloaded the win64 version, you're going to open the `Starbound\win64\` folder if you downloaded the win32 version, you're going to open the `Starbound\win32\` folder
+if you downloaded the win64 version, you're going to open the `Starbound\win64\` folder

-Replace the `starbound.exe` and `starbound_server.exe` files with the provided versions
+Replace the `starbound.exe` file with the provided version if you are running a server, also replace `starbound_server.exe` provided seperately

 ## macOS